villagecomputing/superopenai/README.md

 ## License

-The Super OpenAI Python Wrapper is released under the MIT License.
+`super-openai` is released under the MIT License.
 See the `LICENSE` file for more details.